Bogislaw II, Duke of Pomerania: Life

 Soon afterward, war broke out between Denmark and Brandenburg.
 Margrave Otto II defeated the Danish army under Peter of Roskilde and occupied Pomerania.
 However, he could not permanently claim Pomerania and it remained under Danish sovereignty.
 During the ensuing throne dispute between Philip of Swabia of the House of Hohenstaufen and Otto IV of the House of Guelph, King Valdemar II of Denmark took control of northern Germany.
 Denmark reached the peak of its power and Valdemar ruled as King of the Danes, Slavs, Jutes and Nordalbingians.
 This occupation was even recognized by the Empire, in the sense that, when the Guelph emperor Otto IV allied himself at Weißensee with Margrave Albert II, Valdemar allied himself with the Hohenstaufen emperor Frederick II.
 In 1214 in Metz, Frederick II enfeoffed Valdemar with all German and Slavic territories north of the Elbe and Elde rivers, and this enfeoffment was confirmed by the Pope.

 Brandenburg attacked Valdemar's German territories, however, Valdemar and the Pomeranian dukes repelled these attacks.
 After this success and the boundary changes with Rugia in 1216, Pomerania began to gain strength and flourish.
 Sovereignty of the Dukes over Gützkow and Demmin was secured and the economy and culture were stimulated by the immigration of German settlers and by the monastery Jaromar I had founded at Eldena.
 Also important was the presence of bishop Christian, who converted the apostate Prussians.
 Christian and the dukes repopulated the deserted monastery at Dargun.
 In 1218, the frail bishop Sigwin of Cammin died and was succeeded by his provost, the more vigorous Conrad II.
 Bogislaw joined the crusade against the Prussians.

 Casimir II died in 1217 during a pilgrimage to the Holy Land.
 After Casimir's death, Bogislaw ruled alone.
 This period was mostly peaceful.

 Bogislaw II died on 23 January 1220.
 According to legend, he was buried in Keniz, a fortress he had built on the border between Pomerania and Brandenburg.

 Marriage and issue

 Bogislaw II was married to Miroslawa, a daughter of Duke Mestwin I of Pomerelia.
-They had three children:
+They had four children: